 - Reasonably related: Are the issues being investigated related to the faculty member’s role as opposed to arbitrary or discriminatory reasons that have no relationship to his or her position?

-- Past practice: Is the discipline consistent with past treatment of faculty members who committed the same offense?
-Has the chair/dean been uniform and consistent in handling similar problems?
+- Past practice: Is the discipline comparable to past treatment of faculty members who committed the same offense?
+Has the chair/dean been reasonably consistent in handling similar problems?

 Notice of Intent to Suspend, Demote, or Terminate

-(a) Such notice shall be sent via certified mail, return receipt requested, or delivered in person with written documentation of receipt obtained.
+(a) Such notice shall be sent in a manner that returns a receipt of delivery or be delivered in person with written documentation of receipt obtained.

 (b) The faculty member shall be given twenty (20) days in which to respond in writing to the President or representative before the proposed action is taken.
 The faculty member can include in his or her response supporting materials from other individuals.
 The President or representative then may issue a notice of disciplinary action.